sunroboticslab/sunroboticslab.github.io/_pages/openings.md

 ##### Masters Thesis

-I am seeking multiple highly motivated Master students or undergrads to conduct theses in artificial muscle and soft robotics, starting in Summer 2024.
+I am seeking multiple highly motivated Master students or undergrads to conduct theses in artificial muscle and soft robotics, starting in Summer/Fall 2024.

 To apply, interested candidates should send an email titled "Prospective Master Student for Thesis" to jiefeng.sun@asu.edu, attaching their CV, transcript, and a cover letter.

+__I am hiring multiple students to work on underwater robot/ROV robot__\\

 ##### Masters Project